kdheepak/kdheepak.github.io/content/23-technical_writing.md

 <!-- BEGIN SLIDES -->

-There is even a python package called `pandocfilters` that allows you to walk the AST and parse specific formats or keys.
+There is a python package called `pandocfilters` that allows you to walk the AST and parse specific formats or keys.
 It is very powerful, and can offer unique ways to expand on pandoc's functionality.
 I wrote a pandocfilter [@krishnamurthy_github-1] to embed a jupyter notebook using a liquid tag style syntax, which I currently use for this [post](http://kdheepak.com/blog/active-reactive-and-apparent-power.html).